Coupled reaction-diffusion equations on adjacent domains: Introduction

 Finally, we mention other works that treat systems of reaction-diffusion equations posed in a domain and on its boundary, in the vein of road-field models, but with a bounded domain: \cite{MCV} is focused on the phenomenon of the formation of Turing patterns in the interior and/or on the boundary of the domain, while \cite{FLT} considers a nonlinear coupling between the domain and its boundary, and proves the exponential convergence of the solution to the equilibrium.

-\textbf{Structure of the paper.} The paper is distributed as follows: in Section \ref{0section1} we study \eqref{0eq:1.1}, i.e., the case of two adjacent half-spaces with Fisher-KPP nonlinearities in both of them; in Section \ref{section3} we pass to our main problem \eqref{1eq:1.1}, i.e., we consider the same type of nonlinearities in a cylinder and its complement.
-Later, in Section \ref{section4}, we treat the mortality case for $v$ in both configurations of the domain.
-Finally, in Appendix \ref{sectionapp1}, we recall some facts on Bessel functions that arise in the study of the cylindrical case, and we prove some results related to them which are of independent interest.
+\textbf{Structure of the paper.} The paper is organized as follows: in Section~\ref{0section1} we study \eqref{0eq:1.1}, i.e., the case of two adjacent half-spaces with Fisher-KPP nonlinearities in both of them; Section~\ref{section3} is devoted to our main problem \eqref{1eq:1.1}, i.e., we consider the same type of nonlinearities in a cylinder and its complement.
+Later, in Section~\ref{section4}, we treat the mortality case for $v$ in both configurations of the domain.
+In Appendix~\ref{sectionappA}, we recall some facts on Bessel functions that arise in the study of the cylindrical case, and we prove some results related to them which are of independent interest.
+In Appendix~\ref{sectionappB}, instead, we recall how the issues of existence, uniqueness and regularity for the kind of parabolic problems considered in our constructions can be handled.
+In particular, we focus on the question of how to deal with merely uniformly continuous initial data that do not satisfy the transmission condition at the interface of the adjacent domains.